Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disney World

-Disney World, on the other hand, is situated in Orlando, Florida, which is in the center of the state.
+Disney World, on the other hand, is situated in Orlando, Florida, in the center of the state.
 Central Florida has a hot and humid climate in the summertime, but the winters are usually sunny and cool.

 Theme Parks